 Amelia Walchli is the Visual Resource Curator for the Department of Art & Art History at the University of Utah.
 She earned her BA in Arts & Humanities with a concentration in Photography from the Evergreen State College in Olympia, Washington.
 Graduate studies at the Salt Institute had her photographing stories on tall boats off the coast of Maine.
 After a gap year traveling, she was a photographer and tech at the Philadelphia Museum of Art.
 Since moving to Utah in 2007, she spends much of her time outside of the University chasing her cat in her vegetable garden and exploring the outdoors on foot and kayak.

 Lewis J. Crawford

-Lewis J. Crawford is a mixed media photographer/artist and an Associate Professor (Lecturer) for the University of Utah.
-He considers Salt Lake City, UT, his home but is proud to be a fourth-generation Arizonian and second-generation Arizona artist.
+Lewis J. Crawford is a mixed media photographer/artist and an Associate Professor (Lecturer) at the University of Utah.
 In 2009, he earned an MFA in photography from the University of Utah and, in 2005, a BFA in photography from Arizona State University, graduating summa cum laude.
-He is an award-winning artist who has had several solo exhibitions throughout the West and has been part of numerous juried and group exhibitions nationally and internationally.
-He defines his research and artwork as Marktitious Imagery—a semiotic examination into the reassignment of marks found in a human-made landscape.
+He is an award-winning artist who has had solo exhibitions throughout the West and has been part of numerous national and international juried and group exhibitions.
+He defines his research and artwork as Marktitious Imagery—a semiotic examination of the reassignment of marks found in a human-made landscape.